Parent & Student Information

 BUSES

-There are currently 9 bus services serving our College operated by CDC Victoria
+The bus services for our College are operated by CDC Victoria.

 Please contact CDC Werribee for further assistance with buses including locating your nearest bus stop and times: (03) 9977 9911.